floragunncom/search-guard-docs/_content/_docs_kibana/kibana_authentication_saml.md

 Search Guard supports user authentication via SAML Single Sign-On.
 Search Guard implements the Web Browser SSO profile of the SAML 2.0 protocol.

 This chapter describes the basic setup of SAML with Search Guard.
-However, this will work in many cases; some setups require special configurations for TLS, proxies, or similar things.
+This will work in many cases; some setups, however, require special configurations for TLS, proxies, or similar things.
 Please refer to the section [Advanced Configuration](kibana_authentication_saml_advanced_config.md) for this.

 ## Prerequisites